 You can choose to prepare a marathon running project by starting a to-do list, as many of us are used to.
 We have learned to make to-do lists as the first thing on a new project.
 But why do you choose the project and what should guide/drive you through the project?
-How to focus your motivation on Preparing a marathon is about your driving force and motivation to complete your marathon training project.
+10 Motivational Tips to Prepare You For a Marathon is about your driving force and motivation to complete your marathon training project.

 Motivation in marathon training